-St. Patrick’s Day is celebrated around the world by the Irish and those who wish to be Irish, even if only for one day.
-They celebrate with the wearing ‘o the green and enjoying wonderful foods like corn beef and cabbage and of course, green beer.
+St. Patrick’s Day is celebrated around the world by the Irish and all those who wish to be Irish, even if only for one day.
+They celebrate with the wearing ‘o the green and enjoying wonderful foods like corn beef and cabbage and of course, green drinks.
+Why not, shamrock cupcakes?

 We took our Chocochino cake and baked it in shamrock shaped silicone molds.
 If you don’t have molds, you can bake the cake in a sheet pan and use a shamrock cookie cutter to cut your shamrocks out and then slice them in half for the filling.
 Either way, it will be delicious.

 Happy Saint Patrick’s Day!

 A festive dessert for your St. Patrick's celebration.

 If you are using a silicone mold, spray your mold with cooking spray very well.
 Once sprayed, turn your mold upside down on a paper towel to allow any extra spray to drip out.
 Fill molds 3/4 full.
 Place molds on a baking sheet and fill 3/4 full.
 Bake cake, according to it's directions, until a tester comes out clean.
 Place on a cooling rack and allow to cool.

 If using a sheet pan, spray a 9 x 13 pan with cooking spray and line with parchment paper before filling.
 Bake, according to it's directions, until a tester inserted in the middle comes out clean.
 Allow to cool.

 When cool, remove cake from molds and slice in half.
 If using a sheet pan, using a shamrock shape cookie cutter, cut shamrocks from cake.
 Slice in half.

 Prepare frosting: In a stand mixer, place unsalted, room temperature butter in bowl.
 Mix on medium speed until light and fluffy.
 Scrape the bowl.